 - Expenses for post-treatment rehabilitation – Injuries – physical or mental – may force you to go for post-treatment rehabilitation.
 All the expenses for undergoing such programs can be claimed in your personal injury claim against the restaurant.

 - Long-term care expenses – If you had to hire a nurse or personal help, you can claim the cost of this back as part of your compensation.

-There are many other ways in which you can be compensated for your injury or illness.
 Discussing your claim with a law firm can help to establish every single factor and can ensure that your claim provides total coverage for your injuries.

 We offer clients a ‘No Win No Fee’ way to handle their case.
 This Conditional Fee Agreement (CFA) provides a simple and easy way of dealing with your legal case.
 It can help you put aside the stress and the worry of fighting for compensation and allow a team to help you, whilst at the same time reducing the financial risk of bringing in expert help.
 If you’d like to find out more, you can talk to our team at any time.

 You may question how much compensation you could. be awarded for an accident in a restaurant.
 Each accident case is unique and judged on its own merits, which is why we have avoided a personal injury claims calculator.
 The table provided here indicates average compensation pay rates for injuries such as those you might suffer after a restaurant-related injury.